chiayolin/chiayolin.github.io/content/posts/20170413-what-is-this-site-really-about.md

-Title: What Is This Site Really About?
+Title: What is This Site Really About?
 Date: 2017-04-13 20:00:05
 Location: Saigon, Vietnam

-I purchased the domain name ([chiayolin.org](http://chiayolin.org)) in 2013.
+I purchased this domain name ([chiayolin.org](http://chiayolin.org)) in 2013.
 It was just few months after moving to Ho Chi Minh City, Vietnam, from Taiwan.
 I had no idea why I bought a domain name, but thought it would be a pretty cool project to work on.
 So I set up a simple web sever on my Raspberry Pi Model B, tried pointing the domain to the Raspberry Pi server, but here was the problem —